zaheer9100/WUDA-Delivery/README.md

 - **Benefits**: Consistent behavior across platforms, reduced development effort, access to native gestures and animations.
 - **Limitations**: May encounter limitations in accessing low-level native APIs; requires bridging in some cases.
 - **Quality attributes**: Scalability, maintianability.
+- **Pros**: Enables cross-platform development with a shared codebase and lower cost.
+- **Cons**: Limited access to some native APIs may require additional bridging.
 - **Alternative Solutions**: Use **Flutter** for high-performance cross-platform development or native development for full control.
 - **Summary**: React Native chosen for its balance of cost, performance, and developer familiarity; Flutter or native could add overhead.